uselagoon/lagoon-php-sdk/README.md

 You need to have a running Lagoon API instance to develop and test against.

+This package includes the Lagoon codebase using the `require-dev` section of composer.json in the [`/tests`](./tests) folder.

 ### Launch Lagoon API Instance.

-To launch a development environment that includes this package and Lagoon API Containers, just use `composer`:
+Run the following commands to download Lagoon source to the `vendor/uselagoon/lagoon` folder.

-        # Composer install with --dev dependencies.
+        # Composer install with --dev dependencies.  (default behavior)
         composer install

+        # Composer install without --dev dependencies.
+        # Do this to build and release your codebase to production.
+        composer install --no-dev

         # Run bin/api-* scripts to start and test the API containers.
         bin/api-start
         bin/api-test

+### Tests

-The `bin/api-test` script will keep running until the API container is available at https://localhost:3000.
+The `bin/api-test` script will launch the containers and wait until the API container is available at https://localhost:3000.

 The `api-start` script is simply a wrapper for the `make api-development` command inside `uselagoon/lagoon`.
 This is the same command used by Lagoon developers to work on the API, so a full development environment is available.